The Majority of Consumers Lose at Arbitration

 Dealerships typically ask consumers to agree to arbitration in a stand-alone agreement or as part of the retail installment sales contract signed in the F&I (Finance and Insurance) office.
 The arbitration clause is usually buried somewhere on the backside of the contract, interspersed amongst other legal jargon written by attorneys, for attorneys, that consumers never really read.

-IF the arbitration clause is “explained” to you it’s usually along the lines of a somewhat mumbled and glossed over “all dealerships have this standard clause on their documents” as you’re quickly moved along to the next “initial here…here…here, and here.”
-In fact, most dealers will not deliver a vehicle without the signed arbitration clause, and some manufacturers will not provide financing to any dealerships that do not have arbitration clauses in their sales contracts.
+IF the clause is “explained” to you it’s usually along the lines of a somewhat mumbled and glossed over “all dealerships have this standard clause on their documents” as you’re quickly moved along to the next “initial here.”
+In fact, most dealers will not deliver a vehicle without the signed arbitration clause, and some manufacturers will not provide financing to any dealerships that do not have the clause in their sales contracts.

 Arbitration provisions in consumer contracts are not voluntary, especially when an entire industry has adopted them.

-If the consumer loses at arbitration (and the vast majority of consumers lose) or if the consumer is dissatisfied with the remedy awarded to them, the lemon law allows the consumer to file a lawsuit.
+If the consumer loses (and a majority of consumers lose), or if the consumer is dissatisfied with the remedy awarded to them, the lemon law allows the consumer to file a lawsuit.

-If your vehicle was manufactured by the Ford Motor Company, General Motors, or one of the other manufacturers listed below, you may be required to go through arbitration before you can file a lawsuit under the California Lemon Law.
+If your vehicle was manufactured by one of the manufacturers listed below, you may be required to go through arbitration before you can file a lawsuit under the California Lemon Law.

 BBB Arbitration vs. Lemon Lawsuit